 Detox is a word that brings mixed feeling to most people.
-Some people say there is no need for detoxing because our bodies naturally do it.
-Some people say there is a need for detoxing as a way to get rid of the junk built up in our bodies.
+Some people say there is no need for detoxing because our bodies naturally do it, while other people say there is a need for detoxing as a way to get rid of the junk built up in our bodies.
 Well, I am sort of in between the two.
-In today’s blog, I am going to talk about two benefits of and one deterrent of a detox.
+As a result, in today’s blog, I am going to talk about two benefits of and one deterrent of a detox.

 A detox can certainly help with discipline.
 Most of us struggle with self-denial.
 We want it and we want it now!
 Detoxing can help you delay satisfaction.
 By telling yourself that for three-seven days, I am only going to drink raw juices or eat raw salads, detoxing can help you gain the discipline of self-denial you have been missing.